-Filed iled by the Registrant \bar{x} Filed Filed by a Party other than the Registrant Chec heck the appropriate box: X Preliminary Information Statement Confidential, for Use of the Commission Only (as permitted by Rule 14c-5(d)(2)) Definitive Information Statement Mentor Capital, Inc. (Name of Registrant as Specified in Its Charter) Paym ent of Filing Fee (Check the appropriate box): X No fee required.
-Fee computed on the table below per Exchange Act Rules 14c-5(g) and 0-11.
-1. Title of each class of securities to which transaction applies: 2.
-Aggregate number of securities to which transaction applies: 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4.
-Proposed maximum aggregate value of transaction: 5.
-Total fee paid: Fee paid previously with preliminary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1. Amount Previously Paid: 2.
-Form, Schedule or Registration Statement No.: 3.
-Filing Party: 4.
+Filed by the Registrant \overline{x}

+Filed by a Party other than the Registrant

+Check the appropriate box:

+Preliminary Information Statement Confidential, for Use of the Commission Only (as permitted by Rule 14c-5(d)(2)) Definitive Information Statement

+(Name of Registrant as Specified in Its Charter)

+Payment of Filing Fee (Check the appropriate box):

+- X No fee required. - Fee computed on the table below per Exchange Act Rules 14c-5(g) and 0-11. - 1.
+Title of each class of securities to which transaction applies: - 2.
+Aggregate number of securities to which transaction applies: - 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
+Proposed maximum aggregate value of transaction: - 5.
+Total fee paid: - Fee paid previously with preliminary materials: - □ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1.
+Amount Previously Paid: - 2.
+Form, Schedule or Registration Statement No.: - 3.
+Filing Party: - 4.
 Date Filed: